AnthonyLNguyen/notes/cs408/notes.md

 	+ Advantage - history sensitive
 	+ Disadvantage - no recursive functions for languages that use only static variable
 * Stack-dynamic - Storage bindings are created for variables when their declaration statements are elaborated, which is during run time
-	+ Advantage - allows recursion,saves memory/storage
+	+ Advantage - allows recursion, saves memory/storage
 	+ Disadvantage - run-time allocation/deallocation, loss of history sensitivity.
 * Heap-dynamic - Allocated and unallocated by explicit directives, specified by the programmer, which take effect during execution
 	+ Advantage: flexibility of efficient memory management